 For each consumer product / pharmaceutical DOT hazard class code, Aragonite will randomly select fifty (50) consumer product / pharmaceutical containers.
 Each type of material (shampoo, pills, liquid medicine, etc.) in the consumer product / pharmaceutical container will be identified and a relative percentage of the material in each of the containers determined.
-To develop the incineration parameters for each material, special homogenizing and blending methods, such as cryogenic shredding, will be used to generate analytical data from samples of each type of material.
-The incineration parameters may also be determined from the description of the material, generating process, generator knowledge, literature searches, good engineering judgment, and valid data generated by the facility on similar waste streams.
+To develop the incineration parameters for each material, special homogenizing and blending methods, such as cryogenic shredding, will be used to generate analytical data from samples of each type of material, generating process, generator knowledge, literature searches, good engineering judgment, and valid data generated by the facility on similar waste streams.
 If the consumer product / pharmaceutical container holds containers that contain more than four ounces of a material for which a representative sample can be obtained and analyzed, a representative sample of the material in the inner containers will be collected and analyzed for the parameters on Table 4.